Jeff Arwadi: Other projects

-Graphic Design and Audio Production
+Graphic design and audio production

 Despite Jeff's formal educational background in Psychology, he currently works professionally as a graphic designer specializing in print, web and multimedia production.
 On his LinkedIn profile he describes his diverse skills and experience in the creative fields which include audio engineering, music production and video post-production.
 Besides the bands and studio projects he has involved in, he also helped other independent bands to produce their albums and demos.
 At one time, Jeff worked for an independent record label THT Productions, and was in charge of all recording production and graphic design.
 In 2006 he enrolled himself in an audio engineering college in Toronto, Ontario, Canada where he met his teacher/mentor Darryl Neudorf; former member of the band 54-40 and record producer of high-profile Canadian artists such as Sarah McLachlan, The New Pornographers and Blue Rodeo.
 Under production inputs from Darryl, Jeff produced and recorded many of the songs released as Kekal's album Audible Minority in the college's studio facilities while he learned industry standard DAW programs such as ProTools and Logic Pro.